Dental Public Health Policy Committee

 National Academy for State Health Policy Oral Health

 The National Academy for State Health Policy (NASHP) is an independent academy of state health policymakers working together to identify emerging issues, develop policy solutions, and improve state health policy and practice.
 NASHP provides a forum for constructive, non-partisan work across branches of state government on critical health issues facing states.
-A section of this website is dedicated to oral health issues providing a variety of reports and policy options.
+This link goes direcetly to the Home/Policy page and a 2009 post but using the Publications/Blog/Reports tab and filtering by "Oral Health" will bring up more recent posts; a section of this website is dedicated to oral health issues providing a variety of reports and policy options.

 National Conference of State Legislatures